LilElm/python-flying-balls/README.md

  * A Console() class has been added and integrated into the program

    * The console, like the graphs, can only update in the main thread

+ * The stop button stops the DAQ and camera by piping signals and listening for replies in threads

+ * Bug noticed in evaluating the ramp profiles

+   * DAQ input array dimensions do not match for time inputs: (1, 1, 1, 6) and (2, 2, 2, 2) at 20,000 Hz